-Treasure Beach is a two-hour drive from Montego Bay Airport, a one-and-a-half-hour drive from Negril, and a three-hour drive from the capital city of Kingston, taking the newly opened highway.
+Treasure Beach is a two-hour drive from Montego Bay Airport, a one-and-a-half-hour drive from Negril, and a two-hour-twenty-minute drive from the capital city of Kingston, taking the newly opened highway.

 Around the world, Jamaica is famous for many things, but smooth roads would not be among them.
 Your drive here may be an adventure, but you can stop along the road, pick up some local seasonal fruit, tasty jerk chicken or fresh coconut jelly.
 In other words, make it a culinary and cultural adventure.

 No matter where you’re coming from — any of the airports or from another town on the island—one of our friendly, professional Jakes drivers will pick you up and bring you to Jakes.
 Mobay Club members will be whisked through customs — and will be met by their Jakes driver outside the arrivals area.